 Philips hair dryers currently available include:

-Most Philips hair dryers come with a two-year warranty and the Philips Pro Hair Dryer has a five-year warranty.
+Most Philips hair dryers come with a two-year warranty, although certain models including the Prestige Pro Hair Dryer ($149 RRP*) have a longer five-year warranty.

 Don’t want a hair dryer that ends up drying out your wallet?
-Kmart has plenty of affordable hair styling tools available, with prices ranging between $10 and $25 for hair dryers.
-The cheapest is a travel friendly option which features a foldable handle, two speed settings and a cool shot function.
+Kmart has plenty of affordable hair-styling tools available, with prices ranging between $10 and $25 for hair dryers.
+The cheapest is a travel-friendly option that features a foldable handle, two-speed settings and a cool shot function.

 The more expensive Kmart 2200W Hair Dryer similarly provides three heat settings and a cool shot function.
 It additionally includes a design featuring ceramic and tourmaline to supposedly keep your hair healthy and shiny, while the ionic airflow technology apparently reduces frizz.
 This budget model also comes with a long-life AC motor and diffuser.